- Among many beautiful birds, the colorful plumage is reserved for male birds.

 This little songbird is blue.
 It is blue like no other bird is blue.
 Even the mountain bluebird is not as blue as this bird.
 Its shades of blue range from Alice blue on the head to cerulean on the breast to purplish-blue and sapphire blue on the wings.
 The wings may be tipped with midnight blue.
 Found from Mexico to the Amazon to Trinidad and Tobago, this beautiful, noisy bird is as fearless as it is blue.
 It flourishes near human habitation and secondary forests.

-Here is a Summary of the 10 Most Beautiful Birds
+Summary Of The 10 Most Beautiful Birds

 The Featured Image